Muted (adjective): To muffle, dampen, or soften the sound of.

 - Understated, low-key and/or contemplative moods are encouraged.

-- Mono-sounding recordings are encouraged, however the pieces do not need to
+- Mono-sounding recordings are encouraged, however the pieces do not

 - Recordings made on tape are encouraged but not necessary.

-5 minutes in length for possible consideration.
+longer than 5 minutes in length for possible consideration.

 This open call is mostly intended for the online "and/camp" counterpart project of the